CLT for generalized patterned random matrices: a unified approach: Proofs of Propositions and

-Hence, it follows that $\frac{1}{N^{\frac{pk+k}{2}}}\#\Pi_{L_n}^*(W)=o(1)$ and this completes the proof. \end{proof}
+Hence, it follows that $\frac{1}{N^{\frac{pk+k}{2}}}\#\Pi_{L_n}^*(W) \leq \frac{B^{pk}}{\sqrt{N}}$ and this completes the proof. \end{proof}

-\begin{remark} We remark that the cases 1 and 2 in the proof of Lemma \ref{prop:Pi C_k,p} are not distinct.
-But, none of the above cases are also not subcases of any of the other cases.
-See Figure \ref{fig:R 0,1} for an example. \end{remark} \begin{remark} In Lemma \ref{prop:Pi C_k,p}, the upper bound on $\# \Pi_{L_n}^*(W)$ is obtained by subtracting $R$ from the upper bound on the number of generating vertices in $W$, with respect to $A= \phi$.
-Suppose $A \subset S_W$ is non-empty and let $W \in \WW_{p,k}$ such that $m_{S_W}(a) \geq 2$ for all $a \notin A$ and suppose there exists a spanning tree $T_W$ of $G_W$ and a one-one function $\varphi: E(T_W) \rightarrow S_W$ obeying condition (i) of Definition \ref{defn:C_k,p}.
+\begin{remark} We remark that the cases 1 and 2 in the proof of Lemma \ref{prop:Pi C_k,p} are not disjoint.
+But, none of the above cases are also subcase of the other case.
+See Figure \ref{fig:R 0,1} for examples of sentences $W$ that fall under only one of the cases. \end{remark} \begin{remark} In Lemma \ref{prop:Pi C_k,p}, the degree of freedom for $ \Pi_{L_n}^*(W)$ is obtained by subtracting $R$ from the upper bound on the number of generating vertices in $W$, with respect to $A= \phi$.
+Suppose $W \in \mathcal{W}_{p,k}$, $A \subset S_W$ is non-empty and $m_{S_W}(a) \geq 2$ for all $a \notin A$.
+Suppose there exists a spanning tree $T_W$ of $G_W$ and a one-one function $\varphi: E(T_W) \rightarrow S_W$ obeying condition (iii) of Definition \ref{defn:C_k,p}.
 Then the upper bound on the number of generating vertices of $W$ in this case, is less than the case when $A = \phi$.
-Hence here also, $\frac{1}{N^{\frac{pk+k}{2}}}\# \Pi_{L_n}^*(W)=o(1)$ for all $k \geq 3$. \end{remark}
+Hence here also, $\frac{1}{N^{\frac{pk+k}{2}}}\# \Pi_{L_n}^*(W) \leq \frac{B^{pk}}{\sqrt{N}}$ for all $k \geq 3$. \end{remark}